Beeching cuts: The people and the politics

 In April 1960, Sir Ivan Stedeford established an advisory group known as the Stedeford Committee at the request of Harold Macmillan to report on the state of the British Transport Commission and to make recommendations.
 Sir Ewart Smith, a retired former Chief Engineer at Imperial Chemical Industries (ICI), was asked by Ernest Marples to become a member of an advisory group; Smith declined but recommended Richard Beeching in his place, a suggestion that Marples accepted.
-Beeching, with a PhD in Physics, had been appointed to the main board of ICI at the age of 43.
+Beeching, who held a PhD in physics, had been appointed to the main board of ICI at the age of 43.
 The board consisted of senior figures in British businesses, and none of the board had previous knowledge or experience of the railway industry.
 Stedeford and Beeching clashed on a number of issues, but the future size of the railway system was not one of them.
 For all the suspicion it aroused, the committee had little to say on this and the government was already convinced of the need to reduce the size of the rail network.
-In spite of questions being asked in Parliament, Sir Ivan's report was not published at the time.
-In December 1960 questions were asked in the Lords about this "secret" and "under-the-counter" study group.
+In spite of questions being asked in Parliament, Stedeford's report was not published at the time.
+In December 1960, questions were asked in the Lords about this "secret" and "under-the-counter" study group, criticising the continued withholding of the report and its recommendations.
 It was later suggested that Stedeford had recommended that the government should set up another body "to consider the size and pattern of the railway system required to meet current and foreseeable needs, in the light of developments and trends in other forms of transport ... and other relevant considerations".